 Advertisement

-English wine is enjoying a boom but still underrated, and travelling abroad to Provence and Tuscany is trickier in these times, so it's a great time to visit some of the UK's vineyards and be the first of your friends to try the best bottles.
+English wine is enjoying a boom but still underrated, so it's a great time to visit some of the UK's vineyards and be the first of your friends to try the best bottles.
 The UK is gaining a particular reputation for sparkling wines – the best of which compares well to the quality of some champagnes (though often come with price tags to match).
 Check out our pick of the best English sparkling wines here.

 Best English vineyard stays in the UK